By: Rachel Rosen, MD, MPH, Division of Gastroenterology, Hepatology & Nutrition, Boston Children's Hospital, Boston, MA

 Because of the newly available pH-MII technology, many new studies are underway to clarify the role of non-acid reflux in disease and the possible therapies to treat non-acid reflux.
 Additionally, pH-MII technology has been paired with manometry, a method of measuring pressures in the esophagus, so that physicians will have a greater understanding of the relationship between acid and non-acid reflux and reflux clearance in the esophagus.

-Source: Adapted from IFFGD Publication #836 by Rachel Rosen, MD, Children’s Hospital Boston, Boston, MA.
+Source: Adapted from IFFGD Publication Symptoms Arising from Non-Acid Reflux in Children by Rachel Rosen, MD, Boston Children’s Hospital, Boston, MA.